-The Department's gross receivables, which include direct loans and defaulted guaranteed loans, and accounts receivable, decreased 1.5 percent, from \$541 million at September 30, 2008 to \$533 million at September 30, 2009, as reported on the Department's Treasury Report on Receivables (TROR).
+The Department's gross receivables increased 11.2 percent, from \$533 million at September 30, 2009 to \$593 million at September 30, 2010, as reported on the Department's Treasury Report on Receivables (TROR).
 The TROR is the primary means for the Department to provide comprehensive information on its gross receivables and delinquent debt due from the public.
-Debt over 180 days delinquent decreased from \$45 million at September 30, 2008 to \$41 million at September 30, 2009, representing an 8.9 percent decrease.
-Total delinquencies as a percentage of gross receivables increased slightly from 9.1 percent at September 30, 2008 to 9.2 percent at September 30, 2009, due to the decrease in total gross receivables.
+Debt over 180 days delinquent decreased slightly from \$41 million at September 30, 2009 to \$40 million at September 30, 2010.
+Total delinquencies as a percentage of gross receivables decreased from 9.2 percent at September 30, 2009 to 7.5 percent at September 30, 2010, due to the decrease in total delinquencies.

 The Debt Collection Improvement Act of 1996 established the Treasury Department as the collection agency for eligible federal agency debts that are more than 180 days delinquent.
 It also established Treasury's Financial Management Service as the federal government's debt collection center.
-Over \$24 million in delinquent debt has been referred to Treasury for cross-servicing since FY 2002.
-Currently, over 69 percent of the Department's overall delinquent debt that is eligible for referral to Treasury is in litigation with the Department of Justice for enforced collection.
+Over \$29 million in delinquent debt has been referred to Treasury for cross-servicing since FY 2002.
+Currently, over 68 percent of the Department's overall delinquent debt that is eligible for referral to Treasury is in litigation with the Department of Justice for enforced collection.